Elizabeth A. Schermerhorn

-QUEENSBURY — Elizabeth A. Schermerhorn, 90, of Robert Gardens North, passed away Thursday, April 9, 2020 at Glens Falls Hospital.
+QUEENSBURY — Elizabeth A. Schermerhorn, 90, of Queensbury, died Thursday, April 9, 2020 at Glens Falls Hospital after a brief illness.

+Born on Feb.
+25, 1930, in Port Henry, New York, the daughter of the late Kenneth J. Maye and Mary Cronin Maye Bancroft.

+She was valedictorian of the 1947 graduating class of St. Mary’s Academy.
+On Feb.
+9, 1952, Elizabeth and Frederick F. Schermerhorn were united in marriage at St. Mary’s Church in Glens Falls.
+Prior to her marriage, Betty was employed as secretary at St. Mary’s Rectory.
+Later she worked for the Continental Insurance Company until her retirement in October 1995.

 Obituaries Newsletter